March 12, 2026 (3mo ago)

 const s3 = new S3Client({

-region: "us-east-1", // Required but ignored by most S3-compatible services
+region: "us-east-1", // Required by the SDK, often ignored by non-AWS backends

 credentials: {